 Of course, launching a business represents a huge commitment.
 We understand that.
-To help ease you into the process of creating a Knowledge Commerce business of your own, we offer a 14-day free trial.
+To help ease you into the process of creating a knowledge commerce business of your own, we offer a

 Get unfettered access to our tools, templates, and other assets so you can fully explore what Kajabi has to offer.

 Are you ready to become your own boss?
 Now’s the time.
 Start your